 7.Underneath the rows kept for writing amount in words and figures, we find vacant space which is reserved for the account holder to sign.

 8. Underneath the space provided for drawer’s (Account holder) signature, we find code line.
 The code line in a cheque is the clear White Band portion at the bottom of the cheque which is exclusively meant for MICR (Magnetic Ink Code Recognition) code numbers to facilitate mechanised cheque processing.
-In the code line first group of 6 digits indicates the cheque number, the second group of 6 digits indicate the bank code city code branch code in cheque processing centre and next group of 2 digits like 10, 11,12 and so on indicates the type of instrument like SB, Current account, CC account etc. The code line should not be disturbed to avoid rejection of cheque at the processing centre.
-The following are the common mistakes found in rejection of cheques at the processing centre.
+In the code line first group of 6 digits indicates the cheque number, the second group of 9 digits indicate the city code (first 3 digits aligned with PIN code used for postal address) next three digit represent the bank code, last 3 digits represent branch code in cheque processing centre and next group of 2 digits like 10, 11,12 and so on indicates the type of instrument like SB, Current account, CC account etc. The code line should not be disturbed to avoid rejection of cheque at the processing centre.